apostrophecms/docs/docs/cookbook/extending-the-ui.md

   }
 };

 ```
   <template v-slot:caption>
     /modules/grade/index.js
   </template>
 </AposCodeBlock>

-This piece contains only a single field that uses the new schema field, `gradeField`, inside an `array` schema field.
+This piece contains only a two fields.
+A string field for the class name and the new schema field, `gradeField`, both inside an `array` schema field.

 Within the `init(self)` function, we make a call to the method that will register and create our new schema field type.